Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

       * 1: Use temporary NetCDF trajectories

 `overwrite_data` (Default = 0)
-:   Defines whether the gmxMMPBSA data will be overwritten
+:   Defines whether the gmxMMPBSA data will be overwritten. `gmx_MMPBSA` detects if the gmxMMPBSA data files exist
+    before copying them.
+This option allows the user to control the copy process and prevents the system from being overloaded by copying files unnecessarily.

     * 0: don't
     * 1: overwrite gxmMMPBSA data if exist